LiskArchive/lisk-legacy-docs/examples.md

     // next, newly created transaction object needs to be signed by the sender, by utilizing the sign() method of the transaction type.
 As arguments, the passphrase and , if existent, the secondPassphrase are passed. transaction.sign(passphrase, secondPassphrase);

-    // the signed trasnaction object is returned in JSON format return asJSON(skipUndefined(transaction.toJSON()));
+    // the signed transaction object is returned in JSON format return asJSON(skipUndefined(transaction.toJSON()));
 }
 ```